OpenAdaptAI/PydanticPrompt/README.md

 - Document Pydantic model fields using standard Python docstrings
 - Format field documentation for LLM prompts with a single method call
 - Automatic type inference and display
-- Optional validation rule display
+- Optional validation rule documentation
+- Warnings for undocumented fields
 - Seamlessly embeds documentation in your prompts

 ## Usage